fizwidget/fizwidget.github.io/source/_posts/2014-07-27-function-pipelines.markdown

 Example #2
 ----------

-For this example, we want to get the extensions of the smallest file and the largest file in a directory (example output might be `[".txt", ".mkv"]`).
+For this example, we want to get the extensions of the smallest file and the largest file in a directory.
+If our directory contained a small text file and a large video file, example output might be `[".txt", ".mkv"]`.
 Taking an imperative approach, we might write something like this:

 ``` ruby
 min_extension = nil